-I recommend using a piping (pastry) bag to fill the batter into the cavities of the madeleine mould.
+I recommend using a piping (pastry) bag to fill the batter into the cavities of the madeleine mold.
 You could also use a spoon, I just found piping the most comfortable and least messy method.

 The baking time ranges from 12 to 15.
 Start checking the madeleines after 10 minutes.
 Once they start to brown around the edges and skewer comes out clean, the madeleines are done.
 You’ll also so notice that the oven temperature isn’t very high.
-This helps to avoid burning and the madeleines only to rise in the centre.
+This helps to avoid burning and the madeleines only to rise in the center.

 Finally, let them cool for a few minutes before taking the madeleines out of the tin (pan).
 If the biscuits are too warm, they’re more likely to break.